telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 Executes the specified query over the data items.
 Makes a HTTP request if bound to a remote service.

+This method is useful when you need to modify several parameters of the data request at the same time (e.g. filtering and sorting).
+If you execute `filter()` and then `sort()`, the DataSource will make two separate requests.
+With `query()`, it will make one request.

 #### Parameters

 ##### options `Object` *(optional)*